owohai/owohai/README.md

 I'm owahai. usually go by owa though.
 Nice to see you!

 I'm a hobby developer, and I'm self-taught.
-While I might not be the best, I've always loved automating anything I do manually
+While I might not be the best, I've always loved automating anything I do by hand

 If I had to, I'd consider myself more of a backend developer (don't really like frontend much 😭) - I mostly code in Javascript but I do some Python here and there mostly for the great AI tools it has

 ### A little story about me:

-Ever since I joined Discord in 2017, I was fascinated with Discord bots and the idea of developing one ~~at the time I dragged someone to do it for me~~ but afterwards I started learning some Javascript from the [spoon-fed](https://en.wiktionary.org/wiki/spoon-feed) code I got.
-From there onwards, I simply kept adding features and commands to my now defunct [Cookie](https://github.com/owohai/cookie) discord bot which to this day I still cherish all the knoweldge and expereince I got from it.
+Ever since I joined Discord in 2017, Discord bots were the first thing I saw on my way in.
+It was truly fascinating to me how a robot can google for you things, moderate members while you might be gone, etc. At the time, the idea of developing a Discord bot seemed like an impossible challenge to me but I decided to start asking around for help with the development of Discord bots, peeping in chats about JS development from time to time.
+During one of my usual peeps in to chats, a person approached me at the time and asked me if I was willing to learn Javascript for real.
+Obviously, I agreed.
+I started learning Javascript from the [spoon-fed](https://en.wiktionary.org/wiki/spoon-feed) code I got while also watching YouTube tutorials about Javascript development in general.
+From there & onwards, I kept adding features to my now defunct [Cookie](https://github.com/owohai/cookie) discord bot & managed to turn "some heads".
+It wasn't very special, but it was my baby steps nontheless.

+Since then, I've been taking on ambitious projects to regularly refresh my mind.
+While a lot of my projects are private for due reason (horrible code, unmaintained) -- I'd love to one day upload everything I have to GitHub.

-Take care :)
+That's all, Take care! :)

 ![made w/ love](https://img.shields.io/badge/made%20with-❤-red)